 - This may be termed as minimalist propaganda, but this method has lots of benefits.
 If you use it, it will save you time, effort and will help you cut short your email time.

 - Whenever you write or respond to any email problems, make sure your email should not be more than 5 sentences long.
-Yes, there may be emails which you need to write the whole agenda of the meeting or the transcript of a whole report.
+Yes, there may be emails in which you need to write the whole agenda of the meeting or the transcript of a whole report.
 But in that case, make sure that you use an attachment (.doc or .pdf or .xls).
-Don’t use your email space for writing the whole thing.
-Because the report or agenda can be made at different times with or without the need to process emails.
+Don’t use your email space for writing the whole thing because the report or agenda can be made at different times with or without the need to process emails.

-- The benefits of writing just 5 sentences in an email are to save time on your part and at the same time, it will save the time of people who read your emails.
+- The benefits of writing just 5 sentences in an email are to save time on your part, and at the same time, it will save the time of people who read your emails.
 So, write only 5 sentences email and no more.

 If you use Gmail, you can go to settings and create labels.
 Creating labels will solve most of your issues with dealing with your inbox.
 Use the following steps to efficiently handle your inbox –

-- As you go along in your schedule time to check your emails, put them in the labels you created.
+- As you go along in your schedule, time to check your emails put them in the labels you created.

 - With the emails stored in the label “immediate”, deal them immediately.
-And if the work is done, process it to the third label “eliminate”.
+And if the work is done, process it to the third label, “eliminate”.

-- Lastly, whatever you will get in “eliminate” label, see them one by one and delete them from your inbox.
+- Lastly, whatever you will get in the “eliminate” label, see them one by one and delete them from your inbox.

-Be mindful while processing your emails
+Be mindful while processing your emails.

 In this age of insane productivity, professionals have forgotten the value of mindfulness.
 And mastery over inbox is no concern.
-Even when you would think about emails or inbox, all you think about increasing your productivity.
+Even when you would think about emails or inboxes, all you think is about increasing your productivity.
 But the truth is presence is more important than productivity.
 If you are present, you don’t need to worry about finding the time.
 You have time.
 And with presence, now you have sanity as well.
 Use the following steps to be mindful while processing your inbox –

 - Whenever you schedule to process your inbox, slow down.
 Don’t hurry.
 Just do it as if you are on meditation for 15-20 minutes.
 Be mindful of your every move.

 - Don’t go to any other email account problems until you are done with one.
-Do deal with email problems in your inbox, one day at a time and you would see that the process would become smoother and easier.
+Do deal with email problems in your inbox, one day at a time, and you would see that the process would become smoother and easier.

-- Give more preference to presence over productivity, yes even while processing your inbox.
+- Give more preference to presence over productivity, yes, even while processing your inbox.

 The above tips may not be found in a self-help book or an article dealing with inbox mastery.
 Inbox mastery is not about how you can categorize or process your emails (though we have mentioned that as well); it’s more about how not to lose your sanity.
-If you follow these tips you would see that email and inbox don’t loom large in front of you and thus you would be able to do your greatest work.
+If you follow these tips, you would see that email and inbox don’t loom large in front of you, and thus you would be able to do your greatest work.

 Pick any one of the above and try to implement it.
 See for yourself how you can help yourself dealing with the heap of email problems in your inbox effectively.